mabraithwaite/crypto-scripts/README.md

 ## Overview

-Basically a rewrite of these projects with a few of my own optimizations and extra functionality:
+Started as a rewrite of these projects with a few of my own optimizations and extra functionality:
 - https://github.com/Eloise1988/COINGECKO
 - https://github.com/Eloise1988/CRYPTOBALANCE

+Opted to use CoinMarketCap over CoinGecko because you can get a free api key from CoinMarketCap for more responsive api calls.

 Main benefits here are:
 - More efficient api calls
-    - Retry uses a back-off pattern to avoid spamming CoinGecko's api
+    - Retry uses a back-off pattern to avoid spamming the different api
     - Can batch together data extractions to better utilize a single api call
 - More consistent function returns (similar functions act the same/more similar)
 - Easier to read/write